Sustainable Procurement 101

 Measuring performance against human rights goals such as improvement in living conditions and creating work opportunities in affected communities requires data and detailed analysis.
 Some easily quantifiable metrics include employee welfare, diversity, and inclusion.
 Tracking other social metrics is less straightforward.

-TIP: The Anker Living Wage and Living Income Research Institute provides a methodology for producing high-quality, consistent, objective information about living wages and wage gaps.
-This methodology has been used since 2017 to estimate living wages at Patagonia, a leading manufacturing company in ESG reporting.
+The Anker Living Wage and Living Income Research Institute provides a methodology for producing high-quality, consistent, objective information about living wages and wage gaps.
 The aim is to support wage improvement strategies and programs in ESG projects.

 These KPIs track social impact.
 They should include measures of the quality of life for employees and the wider community.
 Suggested KPIs are: